susmita413/EscapeGame_JavaAoop/README.md

 - `data/scores.json` (created on first save)

 The utilities ensure the `data/` folder exists and will create empty files if missing.
 Editing these JSON files updates the game content and users immediately.

+When running from an IDE, ensure the working directory is the project root so the app reads/writes `data/`.

 > Note: Older copies of JSON under `src/main/resources/` are not used at runtime for persistence.
 Keep only the `data/` versions to avoid confusion.